Service

 }

-As you can see, the handler
+As you can see, the handle

 method returns the result of the UserService.updateUser

 method.
-The method UserService.updateUser
+The UserService.updateUser

 import type { VovkBody, VovkOutput, VovkParams, VovkQuery } from 'vovk';